EndNote reference management software

-EndNote for Windows and Mac is available to download on your device.
+EndNote for Windows and Mac is available for Imperial staff and students to download on personal devices.
 You can access the links and instructions from the following password protected pages.
-Follow the links for instructions for downloading EndNote X9 and EndNote 20.
+Follow the links for instructions for downloading EndNote 21

 Please note that you will need to have admin rights on your device to complete the installation.